IsaMill: Advantages of the IsaMill

-IsaMill spin-offs (If You'll Pardon The Pun!)
+IsaMill spin-offs

 The development of an economic ultrafine grinding technology has made possible atmospheric leaching of minerals for which this was previously impossible.
 MIM Holdings also developed, through its research facility located in Albion, a suburb of Brisbane, an atmospheric leaching process called the Albion Process.

 By using IsaMills to grind the particles of refractory minerals to ultrafine sizes, the Albion Process increases the activity of sulfide concentrates to the point where they can be readily oxidised in conventional open tanks.
 Thus, the oxidation is carried out without the need for high pressure, expensive reagents or bacteria.